tastapod/snitcher/README.md

 - `URL`: the source URL, which should produce what looks like a regular UNIX hosts file.
 Defaults to `https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts`.
 - `NAME`: the name for this rule group.
 Defaults to `Steven Black`.

+## Generating multiple rules files

+The website in the `docs/` directory is hosted on GitHub at https://snitcher.dannorth.net.
+The rules files are hosted on a different server so they can be dynamically updated.
+The `update.sh` script rebuilds these files every day based on a cron job.